alphagov/govuk-developer-docs/source/manual/alerts/content-data-api-app-healthcheck-not-ok.html.md

 ## ETL :: no feedex for yesterday

 This means the [the ETL master process][1] that runs daily has failed to collect `feedex` metrics from `support-api`.
-The issue may originate from the ETL processor responsible for collecting Feedex comments.
+The issue may originate from the [ETL processor responsible for collecting Feedex comments][11].

 To fix this problem run the [following rake task][4]: